Salmon Fishing The River Tay

 Catching A Heavyweight Spring Salmon

-This spectacular salmon weighed in at 23lbs and was captured on the Dunkeld House salmon fishing beat during the Spring month of March.
+This spectacular salmon weighed in at 22lbs and was captured on the Dunkeld House salmon fishing beat last Saturday which was one of many caught recently on this middle Tay salmon beat.
 Catching salmon in the Spring is also extra special due to the perfect condition of these Spring fish coupled with their exceptional cold water fighting abilities.
 The allure of Spring salmon fishing in Scotland is on the increase so booking early is always advantageous as the best Spring Tay fishing venues have restricted daily salmon fishing access.
-My professional advice would be to take February & March as seriously as you know how on the Tay as that's where I clearly see the best opportunity to connect with a 'real' Tay springer!
+My professional advice would be to take March & April as seriously as you know how on the Tay as that's when the best opportunity to connect with a 'real' heavyweight Tay springer exists!